bhermanmit/ans_cd/source/authors/paper_auth_3.rst

 Al Hebsi, Mouza
 ---------------

-* :download:`Mouza Al Hebsi, Khalifa University.
+* :download:`Mouza Al Hebsi, Khalifa University of Science Technology & Research.
 Numerical Investigation on the Dissolution of a Light Gas Stratification in a Safety Containment Model.
 Thermal Hydraulics/Fluids <../docs/184.pdf>`